Caramel Sauce

 Why does caramel crystallize?
 It’s almost always triggered by some kind of early agitation before the sugar has been fortified with fat, like cream and butter.
 First you’ll get a few crystallized sugar spots on the sides of the pan, where water evaporated and the sugar granules turned into crystals again, and this sets off a chain reaction for the entire pan.

 How do you keep caramel from crystallizing?
 If you properly shake the sugar to flatten in the pan, then do not touch or move the pan after adding the water, crystallization should not happen.
 However, if for whatever reason it does, use a wet pastry brush to wash down any sugar from the walls of the pan.
-An alternative is to put a lid on the pan for a minute or two when you see crystals forming, which will use steam/condensation from the lid to wash down the sides.
-Another preventative option is to use a little bit of corn syrup (2 tablespoons) to prevent crystallization.
+An alternative is to put a lid on the pan for a minute or two when you see sugar crystals forming, which will use steam/condensation from the lid to wash down the sides.
+Another preventative option is to use a little bit of light corn syrup (2 tablespoons) to prevent crystallization.
 However, a lot of people don’t like to add corn syrup and you don’t need it to make caramel.
 Most importantly, never stir the caramel until you’ve added the cream.

 Can you fix crystallized caramel?
 YES!
 You don’t need to start over or throw it away.
 Add 1/4 cup of water and bring the mixture back to a boil.
 Heating it up with the water should re-dissolve and moisten the crystals.
 Then you can proceed with the recipe and start getting some color on the sugar.